Variance Reduced Distributed Non-Convex Optimization Using Matrix Stepsizes: Distributed Distributed det-CGD

 \begin{remark} On the right hand side of \eqref{eq:thm-dist1} we observe that increasing $K$ will only reduce the first term, that corresponds to the convergence error.
 Whereas, the second term, which does not depend on $K$, will remain constant, if the other parameters of the algorithm are fixed.
 This testifies to the neighborhood phenomenon which we discussed in \Cref{sec:background}. \end{remark} \begin{remark} If the stepsize satisfies the below conditions,

-then we obtain $\varepsilon$-stationary point. \end{remark} One can see that in the convergence guarantee of {\detcgd} in the distributed case, the result \eqref{eq:thm-dist1} is non variance reduced.
+then we obtain $\varepsilon$-stationary point. \end{remark} One can see that in the convergence guarantee of {\detcgd} in the distributed case, the result \eqref{eq:thm-dist1} is not variance-reduced.
 Because of this limitation, in order to reach a $\varepsilon$ stationary point, the stepsize condition in \eqref{eq:cond-dist-1} is restrictive.